 Following CCO, all REACH teams return to Columbus, OH for seven to ten days of debriefing and re-entry.
 REACHers then return home and complete the second phase of their Home Assignment, which lasts for six to eight weeks.
 During this time they reconnect with their mentors and fulfill their local ministry and service assignments.
 REACHers who successfully complete all phases of the program will receive a certificate at the end of their time in REACH.

 All applicants are required to fill out a REACH application and provide four references to RI’s Human Resources department.
-Once documents have been received, applicants meet with the Short-Term Assistant Director for an interview.
+Once documents have been received, applicants meet with the Short-Term Personnel Facilitator for an interview.
 Applicants are contacted regarding their admission status approximately two weeks following their interview.
 Upon acceptance into REACH, applicants will receive further information regarding home assignment, passport, immunizations, etc. Applicants will receive information regarding their team assignment around the middle of June.

 Making the Commitment

 To be accepted into REACH, applicants must commit to: